ljbergman/wyce/README.md

 - diets: vegan, vegetarian, pescetarian, lacto vegetarian, ovo vegetarian, gluten free, dairy free, paleolithic, primal, whole 30, low fodmap

 Other features:
+- Open recipe in Recipe tab and leave it there
 - Generate a random recipe based on chosen search settings
 - Add recipes to favorites
+- Remove recipes from favorites

 Upcoming:
 - Generate recipes similar to the one you picked